prtzb/sonos_anti_abuse/README.md

     sonos_anti_abuse

-        monitor                             Ip/hostname of player.
+        monitor <ip>                            Ip/hostname of player.
 If you pass "all", the script will monitor every player in your network.

             -w, -wordfile <file>                Defaults to annoying.txt, but this can be whatever file you want.
 Just put each keyword on a new line.

             -v, --volume_correct <int>          This will turn down the volume if it's over 75.

         scan                                    This will print all players on the network with IP addresses.

 Example 1: